trantanhdev/trantanhdev/README.md

 ### Hi there 👋

 - My job is ☕ + 🎧 => Code 🤖
-- 💻 I'm intered in software development, software architecture and user interaction.
+- 💻 I'm interested in software development, software architecture, and user interaction.
-- 💪 With me software developing is not only a job.
-It is some kind of art 🎨 and It is beautiful when users like 👍 my products.
+- 💪 With me software development is not only a job.
+It is some kind of art of problem-solving.

 - 😋 Hobbies: Beside coding I also like to fishing  🎣, reading 📚, hiking 🥾⛺ and sports ⚽ 🏈